Trump expected to attend LSU-Alabama football game

-WASHINGTON (AP) — President Donald Trump is expected to attend Saturday’s college football matchup between top-ranked University of Alabama and Louisiana State University.
+WASHINGTON (AP) — President Donald Trump is expected to attend Saturday’s college football matchup between the two highest-ranked teams in the nation, Louisiana State University and the University of Alabama.

 The Federal Aviation Administration is advising that Trump will travel to Tuscaloosa, Alabama, for the game.